2013–14 Oregon Ducks women's basketball team

 The 2013–14 Oregon Ducks women's basketball team represented the University of Oregon during the 2013–14 NCAA Division I women's basketball season.
 The Ducks, led by fifth year head coach Paul Westhead, played their games at the Matthew Knight Arena and were members of the Pac-12 Conference.
 They finished with a record of 16–16 overall, 6–12 in Pac-12 play for a tie for a ninth-place finish.
 They lost in the first round of the 2014 Pac-12 Conference women's basketball tournament to Washington State.
-They were invited to the 2014 Women's National Invitation Tournament which they defeated Pacific in the first round before losing to Washington in the second round.
+They were invited to the 2014 Women's National Invitation Tournament, where they defeated Pacific in the first round before losing to Washington in the second round.